 For the foreseeable future, Bo Nix is the starting quarterback for the Auburn Tigers.
 His spot is likely untouchable until he leaves, too.
-A backup and future plan is always needed, however, and head coach Gus Malzahn made sure to land another signal caller with game-changing potential in his next football recruiting class.
+A backup and future plan is always needed, however, and former head coach Gus Malzahn made sure to land another signal caller with game-changing potential in his final football recruiting class.

-QB Dematrius Davis Commits to Auburn
+QB Dematrius Davis Enrolls at Auburn

-Ranked as the No. 8 dual-threat quarterback in the country, according to the 247Sports Composite, Dematrius Davis committed to Auburn over other finalists Virginia Tech, LSU, and Texas A&M. He once committed to the Hokies, but found his perfect fit with the Tigers, offensive coordinator Chad Morris, and playing in the SEC.
+Ranked as the No. 8 dual-threat quarterback in the country, according to the 247Sports Composite, Dematrius Davis committed to Auburn over other finalists Virginia Tech, LSU, and Texas A&M. He once committed to the Hokies, but found his perfect fit with the Tigers, former offensive coordinator Chad Morris, and playing in the SEC.

 Davis also fielded offers from Arizona State, Arkansas, Baylor, Florida State, Houston, Kentucky, Memphis, Miami, Nebraska, Ole Miss, SMU, and TCU, among others.